ibexa/documentation-developer/docs/api/public_php_api.md

 In your code, a bundle is often referenced by its name.
 It can be the concatenation of all namespace parts but it's really up to you to come up with a unique name (a good practice is to start with the vendor name).

-Based on the namespace, we suggest `EzSystemsCookbookBundle`.
+Based on the namespace, you could use `EzSystemsCookbookBundle`.

 Bundle name [EzSystemsCookbookBundle](https://github.com/ezsystems/CookbookBundle):